SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/05-Interfaces-vs-Abstract-Classes.md

 On the **single input line**, you will be given the **driver's name**.

 ## Output
 On the **single output line**, print the model, the messages from the brakes and gas pedal methods and the driver's name.

 In the following format:

 `"{model}/{brakes}/{gas pedal}/{driver's name}"`

 ## Constraints
 The input will always be valid, no need to check it explicitly!

-The Driver's name may contain any ASCII characters.
+The driver's name may contain any ASCII characters.

+# Examples

-## Examples
+## Example 1
 | **Input** | **Output** |
 | --- | --- |
 | Dominic Toretto | 488-Spider/Brakes!/brum-brum-brum-brrrrr/Dominic Toretto |

+## Example 2
 | **Input** | **Output** |
 | --- | --- |
 | Brian O'Conner | 488-Spider/Brakes!/brum-brum-brum-brrrrr/Brian O'Conner |

 [/task-description]
-[code-io /]
 [tests]
 [test open]
 [input]